rtp-aws/devpost_aws_disaster_response/captainslog.md

 Woke up this morning and realized we need a MVP.
 Created one using the eb_testy code.
 Created and somewhat documented process.
 Also created a devpost user in aws so I can start handing out userids for people.

+16:49 lol, I have a webapp with a selectable camera feed.

 ### IAMS

 While doing the eb webapp, realized I needed seprate credentials.
 Not a security expert with aws.
 Did add some.
 Added notes on how to recreate.
 Did add encrypted credentials to repo.
 Updated makefiles to ensure any puts do a clean to remove any keys or swap/backup files.